speter52/GraphSim/README.md

-# A Framework to Abstract the Implementation of a Distributed System
+# A Framework for Evaluating Iterative Algorithms on Distributed Systems

 ## Introduction
 In the field of Distributed Systems, different algorithms are developed that determine the behavior of a node - an independent unit that processes work - within a network of nodes.
 The nodes are only aware of the properties pertaining to itself, and its direct neighbors.
 Each node has the ability to communicate with its neighbors through some form of message passing system.
 Iterative algorithms are a class of these algorithms - they consist of blocks of code that are repeatedly executed by several nodes in a network.
 After multiple iterations, the values of the different nodes will approach consensus.
-Some examples of iterative algorithms are mentioned at the end of this report.
+The purpose of this system is to evaluate and study the behavior of these algorithms, such as those described in

 When studying these algorithms, a significant amount of time is spent developing the system of nodes and a means for communication between them.
 Development can become tedious due to the nature of launching and running multiple nodes in parallel.
 This framework provides a way for the user to simulate and visualize a network of nodes running a given algorithm, while blackboxing the actual implementation of those nodes.